PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 observation-destination-only change and the focused suite exercises all three owners.

+## Post-SiNet ReLU/Split result characterization

+The next unit is limited to the three consecutive ReLU/Split observations after the retained post-SiNet QKV-attention composite: all-Split-output NHWC propagation, Split/Conv/ReLU/Concat NHWC propagation, and the Split/Conv/Concat bridge collapse.
+Each owner returns one bounded integer counter and receives the existing layout state.
+Their local results have no consumers.

+The ReLU/Split/Conv/Concat result module now strictly expects three exact `cleanup.post_sinet.*` records with nested owner expressions, adjacency, the preceding QKV composite, the following mix-attention local, and absence of loads.
+The composite and following result remain outside this unit.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `72 passed in 1.20s`.
+Characterization must retain those passes plus one intentional strict expected failure.
+Targeted Ruff, bytecode compilation, and whitespace validation are required before the checkpoint is committed and pushed.

+Implement only these three result destinations, preserve both outer boundaries and every owner call, grow the store from 121 to 124 records, run the sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: